psy0rz/zfs_autobackup/README.md

 Things get different if you want to change the encryption-state of a dataset during transfer:

 * If you want to decrypt encrypted datasets before sending them, you should use the `--decrypt` option.
 Datasets will then be stored plain at the target.
 * If you want to encrypt plain datasets when they are received, you should use the `--encrypt` option.
 Datasets will then be stored encrypted at the target.
-(Datasets that are already encrypted will still be sent over unaltered!)
+(Datasets that are already encrypted will still be sent over unaltered in raw-mode.)
 * If you also want re-encrypt encrypted datasets with the target-side encryption you can use both options.

-Note 1: The --encrypt option will rely on inheriting encryption parameters from the parent datasets on the parent side.
+Note 1: The --encrypt option will rely on inheriting encryption parameters from the parent datasets on the target side.
 You are responsible for setting those up and loading the keys.
-So --encrypt is no guarantee for encryption, if its not setup, it cant be encrypted.
+So --encrypt is no guarantee for encryption: If you dont set it up, it cant encrypt.

-Note 2: Decide what you want at an early stage: If you change the --encrypt or --decrypt parameter at a later time you might get weird and wonderfull errors. (nothing dangerous)
+Note 2: Decide what you want at an early stage: If you change the --encrypt or --decrypt parameter after the inital sync you might get weird and wonderfull errors. (nothing dangerous)

 I'll add some tips when the issues start to get in on github. :)